ANTsX/ANTsR/doc/source/ANTsRGettingStarted.rst

       $ R --arch=x86_64 CMD INSTALL  ANTsR

+The installation may fail if ANTsR dependencies are not installed.
+These are listed in:

+      $  ANTsR/DESCRIPTION

+which will include:

+      Depends: Rcpp (>= 0.9.7.2) , methods, signal , parallel , timeSeries , mFilter , MASS , doParallel, robust, magic, knitr, pixmap, rgl, misc3d

+In R, you can do:

+     R>  install.packages( 'signal', dependencies=TRUE )

-The installed package can be used in R as follows:
+Once installation is successful, the ANTsR package can be used in R as follows:

 Load the package